forta-network/forta-bot-sdk/README.md

 ### 0.1.10

-- Added new methods `fetchJwtToken` and `decodeJwtToken` to Typescript sdk that generates a jwt token from a scan node
+- Added new methods `fetchJwt`, `decodeJwt` and `verifyJwt` to Typescript sdk for generating and verifying a jwt token from a scan node
-- Added new method `fetch_Jwt_token` and `decode_Jwt_token` to Python sdk that generate a jwt token from a scan node
+- Added new method `fetch_Jwt`, `decode_Jwt`, and `verify_jwt` to Python sdk for generating and verifying a jwt token from a scan node
+- Limit size of findings returned from handleBlock and handleTransaction callbacks

 ### [0.1.9](https://github.com/forta-network/forta-bot-sdk/commit/d650c748f78d328c548d382c05e44551aeb62fb3)